Liam-Weitzel/SIMD-Exploration/README.md

 }
 ```

+The following approach was used in the solutions implemented using programming paradigms that allow the use of SIMD logic directly.
 The accumulator variable `int res` has to be updated before the next iteration can begin, largely preventing vectorization by adding a dependency between iterations.
-To resolve this, we can logicaly split the array into eight interleaved partitions to create 8 partial sums (vertical summation), which then sum to the final sum using horizontal summation.
+To resolve this, theoretically we can split the array into eight interleaved partitions to create 8 partial sums (vertical summation), which then sum to the final sum using horizontal summation.
 We can arbitrarily partition the array to further to remove dependency between iterations.

 The annotated intrinisics code for clarity:
 ```C++